HubSpot Service Hub vs Vonage

 What are HubSpot Service Hub's strengths and limitations?

-HubSpot Service Hub's biggest strengths cluster around what reviewers consistently single out as its standout capability, which is what makes it a strong fit for mid to large enterprises already using hubspot's ecosystem who need comprehensive customer service management with deep crm integration.
+HubSpot Service Hub's biggest strengths cluster around what reviewers consistently single out as its standout capability, which is what makes it a strong fit for mid to large enterprises already using hubspot's marketing and sales hubs who need comprehensive customer service management with deep crm integration.
 Its limitations cluster around pricing-model fit at smaller team sizes and around channel coverage gaps relative to a messaging-first inbox.
 The detailed lists below come from aggregated G2 and Capterra reviews plus our own internal customer-pipeline reports — teams that are using HubSpot Service Hub today as their primary inbox, plus teams that evaluated and ultimately rejected it during their selection process.
 Read them carefully side-by-side with Vonage's breakdown lower on this page to decide which of the two platforms fits where your team is heading next quarter — or whether a flat-rate alternative like Converge ($49/month, up to 15 agents, all channels and AI included) is a better path entirely, sidestepping both vendors.

 Strengths